Alessandro Serenelli: Imprisonment and redemption

 After due process, Serenelli was sentenced to 30 years in prison.
 He avoided life imprisonment because Italian law at the time set the age of majority at 21 and so he was not yet of age to be subject to that penalty.
 He was released from prison in 1929, after he had served 27 years.
 Of the 30 to which he had been sentenced, one year was remitted by the general pardon to all prisoners after the Italian victory in World War I, and a further two years was remitted for good behaviour.

 On the night of Christmas 1934, Serenelli begged forgiveness on his knees from Assunta Goretti, Maria's mother.
 She forgave him and said that she could not refuse since Maria had already done so on her deathbed.

 Having worked sporadically as a farmer and laborer, Serenelli eventually retired to a monastery of the Order of Friars Minor Capuchin, where he served as a gardener and porter and eventually was accepted as a religious brother.

 On 24 June 1950, Pope Pius XII canonized Goretti as a saint, the "Saint Agnes of the 20th century."
 Assunta was present at the ceremony, along with Maria's four remaining siblings.
 She was the first mother ever to attend the canonisation ceremony of one of her children.

-Serenelli was also present.
+It has often been reported that Serenelli was present at both Goretti's beatification and canonization, but these reports are false.
+Serenelli and the Capuchin friars he was living with debated the matter amongst themselves.
+They feared that if Serenelli were to go to the beatification then his presence might inadvertently diminish and belittle the celebration of the life of Goretti.
+None the less it was decided at first that Serenelli would make the trip, however he would go incognito and under a false name, and wear a friar's religious habit.
+In addition, a friar would travel with him to guide him and help him maintain his cover.
+Despite these efforts, the friar who was to travel with him died unexpectedly.
+Serenelli and the friars took this as God's providence and decided not to have Serenelli attend, but instead listen to it on the radio.
+For similar reasons, Serenelli likewise never attended the latter canonization.